mluukkai/WebPalvelinohjelmointi2023/english/week5.md

 ...
 ```

-Even though the server returns the answer in XML format, the gem HTTParty parses it, and and makes it possible that it is handled straight in the best form as Ruby hash.
+Even though the server returns the answer in XML format, the gem HTTParty parses it, and makes it possible that it is handled straight in the best form as Ruby hash.

 You can get the restaurant table returned by the request in the following way: